-- 3.1 The contractor shall replace the damaged round ITS pull box lids per a MoDOT SLITS group Online Maintenance System ticket.
-The lid bolts shall not be installed but shall be left in the pull box. - 3.2 The pull box lid shall meet all applicable requirements in Section 1062 (Pull and Junction Boxes) of the Missouri Standard Specifications for Highway Construction. - 6.0 Basis of Payment.
-Measurement and payment for this pay item includes, field verification the lid size, firnishing and installing the round ITS pull box lids, in addition to all necessary materials and equipment to complete this task.
+3.1 The pull box lid shall meet all applicable requirements in Section 1062 (Pull and Junction Boxes) of the Missouri Standard Specifications for Highway Construction. he contractor shall replace the damaged round ITS pull box lids per SLITS group Online Maintenance System ticket request.
+The lid bolts shall not be installed.
+They shall be left in the pull box.

+- 3.2 The pull box lid shall meet all applicable requirements in Section 1062 (Pull and Junction Boxes) of the Missouri Standard Specifications for Highway Construction. - 4.0 Basis of Payment.
+Measurement and payment for this pay item includes, field verification the lid size, furnishing and installing the round ITS pull box lids, in addition to all necessary materials and equipment to complete this task.
 Payment will be made as follows: